jonnonz1/nz-statute-book/acts/public/2010/civil-aviation-cape-town-convention-and-other-matters-amendment-act-2010.md

 Section 37(1) is amended by omitting section 28 or section 29 or section 30 of this Act and substituting section 28, 29A, 29B, or 30.

 ### 11 Evidence and proof
-Section 71(1) is amended by inserting the following paragraph after paragraph (ca):.
+Section 71(1) is amended by inserting the following paragraph after paragraph (ca):
   (cb) the production of a certified copy of material incorporated by reference is, in the absence of evidence to the contrary, sufficient evidence that the material produced is the material incorporated by reference in a rule:

 ### 12 New Part 12 inserted